jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 If the cost is very small, we may use the total cost rather than the average cost to make a better precision in the floating point math for the derivative.

 ### Backpropagation
-To compute the partial derviatives, $$ \frac{\partial J}{\partial W_i} $$, we can start from each node in the left most layer, and propagate the gradient until it reaches the right most layer.
+To compute the partial derivatives, $$ \frac{\partial J}{\partial W_i} $$, we can start from each node in the left most layer, and propagate the gradient until it reaches the rightmost layer.
 Then we move to the next layer and start the process again.
 For a deep network, this is very inefficient.
-To compute the partial gradient efficiently, we perform a foward pass and a backprogagation.
+To compute the partial gradient efficiently, we perform a forward pass and a backpropagation.

 #### Forward pass
-First, we compute the cost in a forward pass:
+First, we compute the cost of a forward pass:
 <div class="imgcap">
 <img src="/assets/dl/fp.jpg" style="border:none;width:80%">
 </div>